 The Zenza Bronica SQ-B was my first medium format camera.

-This is a magnificent camera.
-It helped me to learn many technical aspects such as the zone system, light metering and also to realized of the limitations of this kind of cameras.
+This is a magnificent camera introduced in 1996 and discontinued in 2003.
+This camera helped me to learn many technical aspects of analog photography such as the zone system, light metering and also to realize of the limitations of 35 and most medium size cameras.

-This picture was taken with a view camera.
-The peculiarity is the perfect focus of the plane on which the name of the camera appears.
-It is not only the selected aperture that gave me this depth of field.
-I will describe it in the next post.
+This picture was taken with the Chamonix 4×5 F-2 view camera.
+The peculiarity of this picture is the perfect focus of the plane on which the name of the camera appears.
+It is not only the selected aperture that gave me this depth of field but the possibility to change the angles of the front and rear standar planes.
+I will describe how I focus this view camera in another post.

 Photo Technical Details